cockroachdb/docs/v2.1/performance-benchmarking-with-tpc-c.md

 ## Benchmark a small cluster

 ### Step 1.
-Start a cluster on Google Cloud Platform GCE
+Start a 3-node cluster on Google Cloud Platform GCE

-Follow steps 1-7 in the [GCE tutorial to deploy a 3-node CockroachDB cluster on Google Cloud](deploy-cockroachdb-on-google-cloud-platform.html), with the following changes:
+Follow steps 1-6 in the [GCE tutorial to deploy a 3-node CockroachDB cluster on Google Cloud](deploy-cockroachdb-on-google-cloud-platform.html), with the following changes:

-- For the 3 CockroachDB nodes, use the `n1-highcpu-16` VMs with [Local SSD](https://cloud.google.com/compute/docs/disks/local-ssd).
+- For the 3 CockroachDB nodes, use `n1-highcpu-16` VMs with [Local SSD storage](https://cloud.google.com/compute/docs/disks/local-ssd).
     For our TPC-C benchmarking, we use `n1-highcpu-16` machines.
 Currently, we believe this (or higher vCPU count machines) is the best configuration for CockroachDB under high traffic scenarios.
 We also attach a single local SSD to each virtual machine.
 Local SSDs are low latency disks attached to each VM, which maximizes performance.
 We do not recommend using network-attached block storage.
 We chose this configuration because it best resembles what a bare metal deployment would look like, with machines directly connected to one physical disk each.

 - Skip step 4, for setting up Google's manage load balancing service.
-Instead, reserve a fourth VM for read and write testing.
+Instead, reserve a fourth VM for running the TPC-C benchmark.

 {{site.data.alerts.callout_danger}}
 This configuration is intended for performance benchmarking only.
 For production deployments, there are other important considerations, such as ensuring that data is balanced across at least 3 availability zones for resiliency.
 See the [Production Checklist](recommended-production-settings.html) for more details.